iron-io/docs/worker/languages/nodejs/index.md

 Worker files are a simple way to define your worker and its dependencies.
 Save the following in a file called `hello.worker`:

 {% highlight ruby %}
-# set the runtime language; this should be "nodejs" for Node.js workers
+# set the runtime language; this should be "node" for Node.js workers
-runtime "nodejs"
+runtime "node"
 # exec is the file that will be executed when you queue a task
 exec "hello_worker.js" # replace with your file
 {% endhighlight %}